- 6.5.1 Elements of MySQL Enterprise Audit

 internal and external regulatory guidelines.

 When installed, the audit plugin enables MySQL Server to produce a log file containing an audit record of server activity.
 The log contents include when clients connect and disconnect, and what actions they perform while connected, such as which databases and tables they access.
-From MySQL 8.0.30, you can add statistics for the time and size of each query to detect outliers.
+You can add statistics for the time and size of each query to detect outliers.

 By default, MySQL Enterprise Audit uses tables in the